One student's experience - High School

 criteria and the mean age of standard deviation for the acquisition of each

-consonant is given.
+consonant is given. - The

 accuracy of consonant and vowel production is also examined across languages